 That is to say, that the higher the probability that a wager will go your way, the lower the amount of money you’ll receive from it.
 On the other hand, if the bet is less likely to be a winner, you’d receive more money from it if it actually goes your way.

-How Can You Read the Odds Formats at Betiton™ Sportsbook?
+How to Read the Horse Race Betting Odds Formats at Betiton™ Sportsbook

 In order to be able to truly read the odds, you’re first going to need to know that there are 3 main formats that represent these numbers.
 These are the decimal, fractional, and American formats.
 There are 2 main differences between the different formats.